coder/enterprise-helm/README.md

 Coder moves developer workspaces to your cloud and centralizes their creation and management.
 Keep developers in flow with the power of the cloud and a superior developer experience.

-The Coder chart is the best way to operate Coder on Kubernetes.
+The Coder Helm Chart is the best way to install and operate Coder on Kubernetes.
 It contains all the required components, and can scale to large deployments.

 ![Coder Dashboard](./assets/coder.svg)